 Thunderbolt 2 gives you access to the latest 4K monitors.
 In fact, with the Mac Pro, you can connect up to three 4K displays at once.
 And because Thunderbolt is based on DisplayPort technology, it provides native support for the Apple Thunderbolt Display and Mini DisplayPort displays.
 DVI, HDMI and VGA displays connect through the use of adapters.

 All that power and blazing-fast data transfer flows through the Apple Thunderbolt Cable, one of the most advanced cables ever made.
 No single cable has been able to do so many things and do them with such astonishing speed.
-It doesn’t just connect high-performance devices.
-It is one in its own right.
-Thunderbolt also provides double the power of USB 3, delivering 10 watts to peripherals like external solid-state drives for improved performance on the go.
-And with cables available in lengths from half a metre to 30 metres, there’s plenty of room to grow.
+And it doesn’t just connect high-performance devices — it is one in its own right.
+Thunderbolt provides double the power of USB 3, delivering 10 watts to peripherals like external solid-state drives for improved performance on the go.
+With cables available in lengths from half a metre to 30 metres, there’s plenty of room to grow.